UNDP-Accelerator-Labs/Financial-inclusion-toolkit/2_Understand/EGY.md

 **Focal point**.

 Alik Mikaelian, Head of solutions mapping, UNDP Egypt Accelerator Lab

 Alik is a strategic designer and researcher, with a background in product and graphic design.
 She holds an MFA in transdisciplinary design, and a bachelor's degree in product design.

 Marwa Makhoulf, Researcher, UNDP Egypt Accelerator Lab

-Marwa holds an MSc in Development Studies from the London School of Economics and Political Science (LSE) and is a graduate from the American University in Cairo (AUC), with a B.A in economics and a minor in psychology.
+A development researcher, Marwa holds an MSc in Development Studies from the London School of Economics and Political Science (LSE) and is a graduate from the American University in Cairo (AUC), with a B.A in economics and a minor in psychology.

 **Country, year, and language**.
 Egypt, 2022, English & Arabic